wobufetmaster/CS474-Set-Theory-DSL/README.md

 eval allows environmental variables to be undefined, while strict_eval requires that all of the environmental variables be defined, or else an exception is thrown.
 All of the previous tests now call strict_eval instead of eval.

 **strict_eval** is the same as **eval** from previous assignments, with no changes.
-I thought that eval worked fine as an interpreter for the DSL expressions, and that the tests ensured that it worked well.
+I thought that eval worked well as an interpreter for the DSL expressions, and that the tests ensured that it worked well.
 I figured that if it worked correctly, there was no sense in modifying it, and that it would make much more sense to just wrap it in a function that provided the additional functionality that was required for this homework.
 I think that this also does a good job of cleanly separating the code for partial evaluation and optimization.

-Throwing exceptions when undefined variables were encountered is required in order for those tests to work correctly, so this was the only way that I could find to maintain this backwards compatibility.
+Throwing exceptions when undefined variables were encountered is required in order for those tests to work correctly, so **eval** catches an exception thrown from encountering an undefined variable, and uses that to tell when a program can be completely evaluated.
+This was the only way that I could find to maintain this backwards compatibility.

 In a real world setting, what I would probably do instead is have **eval** be unchanged, and then have a **lazy_eval** wrapper that makes the environmental variable values optional, as this would not require the old code to change **eval** to **strict_eval**, however the assignment description states very clearly that eval should have the return type